jeremiah-k/matrix-biblebot/README.md

 - **Smart Word Boundaries**: Messages are split at word boundaries, not mid-word
 - **Reference Preservation**: Bible reference and bot suffix only appear on the final message
 - **Automatic Fallback**: Falls back to single-message mode when splitting isn't practical
-- **Rate Limiting**: Built-in rate limiting handles multiple message sending gracefully
+- **Rate Limiting**: Built-in rate-limiting handles multiple-message sending gracefully

 **Example**: A long passage like Psalm 119 would be split into multiple messages, with only the last message showing "Psalm 119:1-176 🕊️✝️"